-The study pursuant to the following insect repellent efficacy protocol is intended to provide data under the Data-Call-In requirements (EPA Reg.
-No. 3126-LRN0) of United States Environmental Protection Agency Guideline OPPTS 810.3700.
-That protocol, dated 27 March 2007, was reviewed and approved by a private IRB, the Independent Investigational Review Board (IIRB), located in Plantation Florida, on 5 April 2007.
-The document in hand is that which IIRB reviewed, with the addition, on 10 April 2007, of the following elements for review by the United States Environmental Protection Agency, including its Human Studies Review Board.
-1) These completed cover pages (pp. 1-2); 2) the approved, signed Informed Consent Form, which has been substituted for the submitted Informed Consent Form; 3) record of PI-IRB correspondence; 4) approved minutes of IRB protocol review meeting.
-The final Table of Contents on the next page reflects those changes and additions.
+This protocol, dated 13 July 2007, was reviewed and approved by a private IRB, the Independent Investigational Review Board (IIRB), located in Plantation Florida, on 17 July 2007.
+The document in hand is that which IIRB reviewed, with the addition, on 17 July 2007, of the following elements for review by the United States Environmental Protection Agency, including its Human Studies Review Board: 1) This completed cover page; 2) the approved, signed Informed Consent Form, which replaces the proposed Informed Consent Form we submitted to IIRB; 3) record of PI-IIRB correspondence.
+The Table of Contents on the next page reflects those changes and additions.

-EFFICACY TEST PROTOCOL LNX-001

-©2007 by Scott Prentice Carroll, Ph.D.
+EFFICACY TEST PROTOCOL SPC-001 ©2007 by Scott Prentice Carroll, Ph.D.

-EFFICACY TEST OF KBR 3023 (Picaridin; Icaridin) -BASED PERSONAL INSECT REPELLENTS (20 % CREAM and 20% SPRAY) WITH MOSQUITOES UNDER FIELD CONDITIONS
+EFFICACY TEST OF PICARIDIN-BASED PERSONAL INSECT REPELLENTS WITH MOSQUITOES UNDER FIELD CONDITIONS